hussam95/wikiart-api-data/readme.md

 # Introduction
-This repository contains a python script that downloads images of artworks and their information from [WikiArt](https://www.wikiart.org/) and saves the images in a directory called images and the information in a CSV file called paintings.csv, in the working directory.
+This repository contains a python script that downloads images of artworks and their information from [WikiArt](https://www.wikiart.org/) and saves the images in a directory called images and the information in a CSV file called artworks.csv, in the working directory.
 The user can control the number of artists they want to download images for by changing the num_pages parameter in the function get_artists() in the main.py file.

 # Requirements
 To run this script, you will need the following python packages: